WebFuzzing/EvoMaster/docs/publications.md

 ### 2021

-* B. Marculescu, M. Zhand, A. Arcuri.
+* B. Marculescu, M. Zhang, A. Arcuri.
   *On the faults found in REST APIs by Automated Test Generation*.
   ACM Transactions on Software Engineering and Methodology (TOSEM). (*to appear*) [[PDF](publications/2021_tosem_faults.pdf)]